Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ### TextAnalyticsClient
 A `TextAnalyticsClient` is the primary interface for developers using the Text Analytics client library.
 It provides both synchronous and asynchronous operations to access a specific use of Text Analytics, such as language detection or key phrase extraction.

-### Text Input
+### Input
-A **text input**, sometimes called a **document**, is a single unit of input to be analyzed by the predictive models in the Text Analytics service.
-Operations on `TextAnalyticsClient` may take a single text input or a collection of inputs to be analyzed as a batch.
+A **document**, is a single unit of input to be analyzed by the predictive models in the Text Analytics service.
+Operations on `TextAnalyticsClient` may take a single document or a collection of documents to be analyzed as a batch.
-For text input length limits, maximum batch size, and supported text encoding see [here][data_limits].
+For document length limits, maximum batch size, and supported text encoding see [here][data_limits].

+### Operation on multiple documents
+For each supported operation, `TextAnalyticsClient` provides a method that accepts a batch of documents as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
+This methods allow callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

+**Note:** It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple documents.
+This is more performant than sending a request per each document.

 ### Return value
-Return values, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single text input.
-An operation's return value also may optionally include information about the input document and how it was processed.
+Return values, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single document.
+An operation's return value also may optionally include information about the document and how it was processed.

 ### Return value Collection
-A Return value collection, such as `AnalyzeSentimentResultCollection`, is a collection of operation results, where each corresponds to one of the text inputs provided in the input batch.
-A text input and its result will have the same index in the input and result collections.
-The return value also contains a `HasError` property that allows to identify if an operation executed was succesful or unsuccesful for the given text input.
+A Return value collection, such as `AnalyzeSentimentResultCollection`, is a collection of operation results, where each corresponds to one of the documents provided in the input batch.
+A document and its result will have the same index in the input and result collections.
+The return value also contains a `HasError` property that allows to identify if an operation executed was succesful or unsuccesful for the given document.
 It may optionally include information about the input batch and how it was processed.

- ### Operation on multiple text inputs
-For each supported operation, `TextAnalyticsClient` provides a method that accepts a batch of text inputs as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
-This methods allow callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

-**Note:** It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple text inputs.
-This is more performant than sending a request per each text input.

 ## Examples
 The following section provides several code snippets using the `client` [created above](#create-textanalyticsclient), and covers the main functions of Text Analytics.